Overview of the Examples

 - Overreliance on electronic planning applications can cause complacency; regularly practice manual planning and navigation techniques.

-- User input errors can cause incorrect flight planning; double-check all inputs and use cross-checking methods.
+- User input errors can lead to incorrect flight planning; verify all inputs and use cross-checking methods.

 Fuel Planning